What is a Botched Cataract Surgery?

 In a posterior rupture capsule, the vitreous attached to the retina can move forward into the anterior chamber.
 If the vitreous moves forward, it can pull the retina with it.
 The result of this may end up tearing the retina or putting holes in it.

-From there, the IOL can be implanted in the sulcus.
-The sulcus is the space between the back of the iris and the front of the capsule.
+All the vitreous in the capsular bag and anterior chamber, together with the small pieces of cataracts, should also be carefully removed.
+From there, the IOL can be implanted in the sulcus (the space between the back of the iris and the front of the capsule).
 Alternatively, your surgeon can also place the intraocular lens in the anterior chamber or the capsular bag.

+The best option will depend on the size of the rupture on the capsule.
+If a more extensive rupture occurred at the back surface of your iris, you could have the IOL placed in the sulcus.
 But in the case of an overly large rupture on the front and back surface of the bag, it’s best to implant the IOL with a Yamane technique using the haptic arms of the lens implant to fixate the lens to the internal scleral wall of the eye.
 If it’s only a small rupture, your surgeon can put the intraocular lens in the capsular bag.

 Have You Suffered From Complications During a Botched Cataract Surgery?
 We Can Help